Lijun56/Shanghai-BrightBolt-Trading-Co.-Ltd./README.md

 # favorite functionality
 1. revise the datastructure in backend in schema.prisma page
-2. npx prisma db push, npx prisma studio
+2. npx prisma generate, npx prisma db push, npx prisma studio
    1. to seed the data : node prisma/seed
+   2. npx prisma generate: Generates the Prisma Client based on your schema.
+   3. npx prisma db push: Applies changes in your Prisma schema to your database schema.
+   4. npx prisma studio: Opens a web-based GUI for interacting with your database.
 3. toggle button->toggle form (formcontainer)-> toogle action and change icon(CardSubmitButton)
     1. toogle fav button: first fetch all fav id
     2. toogle fav form: pass to formcontainer and call toggleFavoriteAction (create or delete a favorite based on the favoriteId), and change CardSubmitButton UIicon